 The theory, Dr. Annen knew, is that antibodies of a patient recently recovered from infection can continue destroying virus circulating in the blood of a sick patient, granting the sick patient a kind of reprieve to mount their own immune response.
 It’s never been proven, but there’s evidence of its efficacy dating back to the Spanish flu.

-As Medical Director of Transfusion Services at Children’s Colorado’s Blood Donor Center, which collects 97% of the blood products used within the Children’s Colorado system, Dr. Annen also knew it probably wouldn’t be needed for pediatric patients.
+As Medical Director of Transfusion Services at Children’s Colorado’s Blood Donor Center, which collects about 95% of the blood products used within the Children’s Colorado system, Dr. Annen also knew it probably wouldn’t be needed for pediatric patients.
 But she knew she had some adult donors who’d recovered from the virus, and she’d wondered if their plasma could help patients her colleagues in adult medicine were treating.